FusionAuth/fusionauth-style/README.md

 **Commit all changes.** You need to have a clean build directory before you can release.
 No local changes, no unpushed changes.

-Note that you'll have to have an account in the FusionAuth repo.
+Note that you'll have to have an account in the FusionAuth savant repo, and you will want to make sure that running the appropriate `svn list` command doesn't prompt you for a password.

+Finally, run:

 ```
 sb release